robinjonker/TriviaGame-JavaSpringBootReactMySql/README.md

 - PostgreSQL was the database of choice.

-- A very basic UI was created to interact with the REST requests and in order to trigger POST responses in order to log the quations that are attempted.
+- A fundamental UI was created to interact with the REST requests and in order to trigger POST responses in order to log the questions that are attempted.

 ## **Getting Started**

-- It is assumed you have Postgres and all relevant Java development softwares installed. e.g using IntelliJ
+- It is assumed you have Postgres and all relevant Java development software installed. e.g using IntelliJ

 Create a Postgres database named 'triviadb' with username: postgres and password: password.
 In order to run the program to see the REST API in action, run the .jar executable found in the target file in the backend.
 This build will automatically create all relevant tables needed within the database.

 - A database dump is included within the database folder.
-This is not necarssiry if the above step is completed successfully.
+This is not necessary if the above step is completed successfully.
 However, a database dump is provided to allow you to restore the database to its initial condition stored here.
 The following link will explain how to restore the database from the dump: https://www.educba.com/postgres-dump-database/

 ## **Note**

 Direct your terminal into the frontend folder within the main folder to start the development React server using 'npm start'.
 In the instance that the localhost:3000 server does not present information.
-Possibly shutdown the build executable of the backend and restart it from within an IDE to have an active instance that communicates with the UI.
-As the UI is an added optional, the build creation was not developed to a high standard for the React app and is solely to showcase random question and submit POST responses, solely to showcase development.
+Possibly shut down the build executable of the backend and restart it from within an IDE to have an active instance that communicates with the UI.
+As the UI is an added option, the build creation was not developed to a high standard for the React app and is solely to showcase random questions and submit POST responses, solely to showcase development.

 ## **Next Steps**

-- The next step would be finalising the frontend to have more functioality.
+- The next step would be finalising the frontend to have more functionality.

 - Creating a REST interface to manage the different aspects of the API's.

 - Hosting the application.
-Possible methods could be using AWS API Gateway to host the API's along with Lambda functions that triggers on request to interact with the hosted frontend, possibly using S3 buckets.
+Possible methods could be using AWS API Gateway to host the API's along with Lambda functions that trigger requests to interact with the hosted frontend, possibly using S3 buckets.

 ## **Security consideration**

 - As the production is still in development, security has not been prioritised for now.
-For example the CORS policy allows access from all endpoints instead of adding a proxy to them to manage which will control the access points.
+For example, the CORS policy allows access from all endpoints instead of adding a proxy to them to manage and control the access points.

-- Spring boot security depedency should be used to manage access and viewpoints.
+- Spring boot security dependency should be used to manage access and viewpoints.

-- Within start up, if the user has not logged in, any URL requests will be interrupted.
+- Within start-up, if the user has not logged in, any URL requests will be interrupted.

 - All users and their account creations, will have their passwords encrypted (using BCrypt for example) before being stored on the database.